 Before we get into the details of this topic, let us first understand what a landing page is.

 Landing pages are web pages explicitly designed to encourage visitors to act.
 This page is usually the link the user will “land” on when they click on a newsletter, ad, social media post, or other marketing channels.
 For example, this page’s end goal or Call-To-Action (CTA) could be signing up users for a newsletter, downloading an eBook, making a purchase, or requesting a meeting/quote.

 Unlike any other page on your website, the landing page’s objective is specific to the user and the campaign it is built for.
 This means it has a singular focus and is designed to minimize distractions.
 Given this targeted approach, landing pages are often impactful and help improve conversion rates for any campaign.

-Why to Optimize any Landing Page
+Why to Optimize a Landing Page?

-You have converted customers before you optimized for conversion and you will be losing customers ever after optimization.
-The point is, you have been doing a few things right which has brought the customers in and the objective is to do the right things more in order to convert more visitors.
+Because it underlines one important aspect, one secret that marketers like you and me forget when crunching numbers – listening to what the customers say.
+You had converted customers before you optimized for conversion, and you will be losing customers even after optimization.
+The point is you have been doing a few things right, which has brought the customers in, and the objective is to leverage on the right things more in order to convert more visitors.

-1. Listen to your customers
+1. Listen to Your Customers